Rotten wood at home or in the yard is not an appealing sight for anyone.

 How to Seal the Rotting Wood Without Removal?

-To start your wood restoration, you will need to remove the deadwood then fill it.
+To start your wood restoration, you will need to remove the deadwood and then fill it.

 You can start this process by taking a claw hammer and raking away the crumbled and brittle wood.